oneapi-src/oneDNN/doc/programming_model/attributes_post_ops.md

 ### Sum Post-op

 The sum post-op accumulates the result of a primitive with the existing data.
-Prior to accumulating the result, the existing value would be multiplied by scale.
+Prior to accumulating the result, the existing value would be shifted by the zero point and multiplied by scale.

 The kind of this post-op is #dnnl::primitive::kind::sum.